venkat2305/LearnScribe/readme.md

 High
 - 307 Temporary Redirect why are we getting this when we make an api call
 - for manual quiz generation we can use groq.
+- setup backend url in frontend properly, for local and prod.

 Medium
 - we are using different models and hosting providers, we need to have them all at one place for easier maintainability